saltastroops/data-archive-backend/README.md

 FRONTEND_URL | The URL of the frontend accessing this server | https://ssda.saao.ac.za
 PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za
-PRISMA_SECRET | The secret key for the Prisma server | topsecretkey APP_SECRET | The secret key for this server | anothertopsecretkey PORT | Port on which the server should be listening | 443 SENTRY_DSN | The Sentry DSN (Data Source Name) | https://d6251ee8232d4au0b57cbhy38c059af6@sentry.io/237524
+PRISMA_SECRET | The secret key for the Prisma server | topsecretkey SESSION_SECRET | The secret key for the cookie's session ID | anothertopsecretkey APP_SECRET | The secret key for this server | anothertopsecretkey PORT | Port on which the server should be listening | 443 SENTRY_DSN | The Sentry DSN (Data Source Name) | https://d6251ee8232d4au0b57cbhy38c059af6@sentry.io/237524